What the study found

 - Research title:

-- Inflated responsibility and uncertainty intolerance relate to postnatal anxiety
+- Inflated responsibility linked to postnatal anxiety and breastfeeding

 - Authors: